myDevicesIoT/cayenne-docs/docs/LORA.md

 **Log into the Senet portal**

 Start by going to the <a href="https://portal.senetco.com/" target="_blank">Senet portal</a> and logging into your account.
+Once logged in, you can proceed with registering a new device.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160822125129/Senet-login.png" width="600" height="318" alt="Senet"><br/><br/></p>